zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 A generalization (cluster / disjoint union type) of LocationSign and RouteDestSign, without further attributes.

 - Key: foreign key of RouteDestSign OR LocationSign (depending on the actual type).

+Note: a proper cluster transformation method must be chosen for implementation.

 ### RouteDestSign